A A A

 Hastings Congregate Meal site is opened.
 24 congregate meals are served and Meals on Wheels are delivered to 14 homebound elders.

-1978 Congregate meal sites are Grace Methodist Church, Echo House, and Hastings, where between 80 to 90 total meals are served per day.
+Congregate meal sites are Grace Methodist Church, Echo House, and Hastings, where between 80 to 90 total meals are served per day.

-After extensive remodeling, COA opens the First Senior Center in St. Johns County at the 11 Old Mission Avenue facility on October 1, 1980.
+After extensive remodeling, COA opens the first Senior Center in St. Johns County at the 11 Old Mission Avenue facility on October 1, 1980.

-1982 Colee Cove congregate meal site opens
+Colee Cove congregate meal site opens

-1985 New Hastings Congregate Meal site opens on February 11, 1985 at Bethune-Cookman Extension Center, Rte.
+New Hastings Congregate Meal site opens on February 11, 1985 at Bethune-Cookman Extension Center, Rte.
 207, Spuds.

 Respite Care / Caregiver Support program is created to serve caregivers.

 COA purchases the annex at 15 Old Mission Avenue to house the COA transportation department.
-Transportationtrips provided by COA’s fleet of 15 vans totaled 35,000 trips for seniors to medical/dental appointments, hospital, and shopping visits.
+Transportation trips provided by COA’s fleet of 15 vans totaled 35,000 trips for seniors to medical/dental appointments, hospital, and shopping visits.

-1999 COA Administrative offices move to 179 Marine Street, St. Augustine.
+COA Administrative offices move to 179 Marine Street, St. Augustine.

 COA creates a Commuter Bus route service between West Augustine and St. Augustine Beach to help residents travel to and from work; names the transportation service The Sunshine Bus.

-2000 Sunshine Bus system is officially established on May 1, 2000 offering two routes, east/west and north/south.
+Sunshine Bus system is officially established on May 1, 2000 offering two routes, east/west and north/south.
 COA’s Christy Sandy and Cathy Brown work with Jim Bryant from St. Johns County to design the routes.

 Trout Creek Community Senior Center opens on November 13, 2000 to serve northwest St. Johns County.

-2001 COA’s Coastal Community Senior Center opens at 180 Marine Street in St. Augustine.
+COA’s Coastal Community Senior Center opens at 180 Marine Street in St. Augustine.

 COA’s Transportation Services relocate from 15 Old Mission Avenue to Anastasia Plaza on Anastasia Island.